MiikaBA/Rojektilauta/README.md

 # Rojektilauta

 Rojektilauta is a JavaFX based project geared towards giving students a free project managing software that would allow it's users to manage their projects with their team.

+The original goal of this project was to make a light and easily accessible application and UI that would help you keep all your projects on track and overall easy to manage.
 Currently works when installed locally alongside a sql database.

 Libraries used: JDK, JavaFX, MariaDB ConnectorJ.